dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' %}

 {% aside 'Invalidations' %}
-Dojo 2 Widgets can invoke `invalidate()` directly, however injector factories receive an `invalidator` that can be called to ensure that all connected widgets are invalidated
+Dojo 2 Widgets can invoke `invalidate()` directly, however, injector factories receive an `invalidator` that can be called to ensure that all connected widgets are invalidated
 {% endaside %}

 The code begins by importing some modules, including the `WorkerProperties` and `WorkerFormData` interfaces defined in the `Worker` and `WorkerForm` modules.
 These two interfaces define the shape of state that the `ApplicationContext` manages.